 Chris Dellarocas: Associate Provost for Digital Learning & Innovation

 Chris leads the advancement of activities and strategies that enhance education at Boston University through the use of digital technologies.
 He collaborates with schools and colleges to ensure the alignment of digital strategies and the introduction of new technologies that further the University’s progress as a 21st century global research institution.
-In addition to overseeing BU’s Digital Learning Initiative (DLI), Chris works in concert with other members of senior academic leadership to provide guidance to the University’s Center for Teaching & Learning (CTL), to the Educational Technology team (EdTech) and to the Office of Distance Education (ODE) through a close partnership with the Metropolitan College.
-Chris led BU’s involvement as part of the edX consortium, including the development of BU’s first Massive Open Online Courses (MOOCs), and facilitated campus-wide experiments in digital learning through the Digital Learning Initiative (DLI) grants program.
+In addition to overseeing BU’s Digital Learning Initiative (DEI), Chris works in concert with other members of senior academic leadership to provide guidance to the University’s Center for Teaching & Learning (CTL), to the Educational Technology team (EdTech) and to the Office of Distance Education (ODE) through a close partnership with the Metropolitan College.
+Chris led BU’s involvement as part of the edX consortium, including the development of BU’s first Massive Open Online Courses (MOOCs), and facilitated campus-wide experiments in digital learning through the Digital Learning Initiative (DEI) grants program.

-Linda Nulty: Executive Assistant/Financial Manager
+Linda Nulty: Executive Assistant, Financial Manager

 Linda started her BU career in 2010 in Human Resources, and in 2013 joined the Business office of the College of Arts and Sciences.
 In July 2016 she joined DL&I, which was a brand new organization within the Provost’s office.
 Linda supports the Associate Provost for Digital Learning & Innovation.
 She has extensive experience with all administrative duties, enabling her to tailor her skills to meet the requirements of various tasks.
 As DL&I’s Financial Manager, Linda is responsible for following BU compliance on projecting the department spending for all budgeting, as well as managing payroll, purchasing supplies and equipment, and processing Journal Entries.
 Linda has a Bachelor of Science degree in Marketing with a concentration in Economics from Roger Williams University.
 In her spare time, she loves traveling with her family, going to the beach and golfing.

-Susan Pett: Administrative Coordinator
+Tina Nguyen: Administrative Coordinator

 The Center for Teaching & Learning